martin-martin/mentorship/answers.md

 I hope this makes it more clear why we don't directly give the answers - in the long-term it's really much more helpful, exciting, and sustainable, to learn how to dig for and uncover those treasures - I mean: _answers_ - by yourself.

-**You'll always be welcome to ask questions if you get stuck**, and we'll try to give you a map&nbsp;🗺 &nbsp;, some (hopefully) smart words for the path (e.g.: _"If it looks like a snake 🐍,&nbsp;, don't step on it!"_ - - - _"Thanks, mom..."_ 🙄 &nbsp;), hand you a bottle of motivation, and then point into a good direction 👉&nbsp;.
-And then the world is yours to explore!
+**You'll always be welcome to ask questions if you get stuck**, and we'll try to give you a map&nbsp;🗺 &nbsp;, some (hopefully) smart words for the path (something more than _"If it looks like a snake 🐍,&nbsp;, don't step on it!"_ - - - _"Thanks, mom..."_ 🙄 &nbsp;), hand you a bottle of motivation, and then point our fingers into a good direction 👉&nbsp;.
+And from then on the world is yours to explore!
 (And we're excited to get a call once in a while and hear how it's going!) : )

 ## Scenario 7: Margot's Strawberries
 >A student reaches out to you for help on the following problem: